Pixelatory/RestaurantAR/README.md

     <u>TextColorNormal</u> for all the basic text
     <u>TextColorSpecial</u> for all the special texts

-- using each style, inside the opening tag you wish to apply the style insert style = {external.<style name here>}
+- using each style, inside the opening tag you wish to apply the style insert:

+      style = {external.<style name here>}

 - Styles in 'externalss.js'
     - styles
     - buttonStyle